Think archaeologically – how to unearth your new career

 Follow your virtual leads to find real humans.
 Ask them to share their experience in a field that some remote corner of your ‘career change brain’ fancies.

 Struggling to find ‘intriguing possibilities’?
-Here are ten green jobs you’ve probably never heard of.
+Here are some green jobs you’ve probably never heard of.

 Breaking new career ground expands your thinking about what’s possible.
 If digging around in unlikely fields shows you how much you don’t want to be there, that’s great.